KunyiE1/sTopMG-master/README.md

 ## Memory requirements
 * The expirements in the paper are conducted in Linux Ubuntu 22.04 with an usage of memory less than 4GB.
+* For users who need to consider more occurances of modifications or isotopes, we believe that a memory of 8GB is capable.

 ### Linux (Ubuntu 22.04):